ebzzry/ebzzry.github.io/ugarit.md

 $ sudo chown -R $USER /ugarit
 ```

-Another, equally important requirement that we need to have is its
+Another, equally important requirement that you need to have is its
 config file, usually named `ugarit.conf`.
 It is supplied as part of
 the required command line arguments.
 It is important to note, that
 this file does not reside in a fixed location, in contrast with some
 programs that look for a config file at start-up, from `~/`.
 But
-before we actually create that file, we need to run some
+before you actually create that file, you need to run some
 commands.
-Save the outputs of these commands, because we'll be needing
+Save the outputs of these commands, because you'll be needing
 them later:

 Create a salt, for the hash function: